chathamabate/chvm/chasm_src/README.md

 x $ y;  // This is NOT OK!
 ```

-So, if this is the case, how do we assign a value to a physical operator?
+So, if this is the case, how do we assign a value to a physical address?

 There are 2 ways.